-The provision for income taxes includes federal, state and local taxes in the United States and foreign taxes at an approximate effective tax rate of -13.4% and 13.2% for the three months ended March 31, 2016 and 2015, respectively.
+The provision for income taxes includes federal, state and local taxes in the United States and foreign taxes at an approximate effective tax rate of -6.0% and 55.8% for the three months ended June 30, 2016 and 2015, respectively.
+The provision for income taxes includes federal, state and local taxes in the United States and foreign taxes at an approximate effective tax rate of -9.2% and 31.8% for the six months ended June 30, 2016 and 2015, respectively.
 The reconciling items from the Company's statutory rate to the effective tax rate were driven primarily by the following: (i) a portion of the Company's consolidated net income is not subject to federal, state and local corporate income taxes in the United States, as these amounts are allocated to the executive managing directors on their Och-Ziff Operating Group A Units or to fund investors in the Company's consolidated funds (each of which is included within noncontrolling interests); (ii) a portion of the income earned by the Company is subject to the New York City unincorporated business tax; (iii) certain foreign subsidiaries are subject to foreign corporate income taxes; and (iv) the accrual for the Foreign Corrupt Practices Act (the "FCPA") investigation reserve described in Note 15 was treated as a non-deductible expense when determining income tax expense.